gregoryjscott/portfolio/README.md

 # me

-Me is my attempt to put my data on the web.
+**Me** is my attempt to put my data on the web.

 The current vision is to use hypermedia to combine my resume, my skills matrix, and my own version of a [technology radar](http://www.thoughtworks.com/radar).

 It's totally a work in progress.
-Most of the content is "TODO".
+Most of the content is TODO.
 I'm a developer and this is my project so I did the programming first.

 ## Approach

-Me uses [Jekyll](http://jekyllrb.com) - a static website generator.
-Jekyll lets you organize your site into concepts like data, content, layouts, includes, and style.
-Jekyll defines conventions that dictate how to name your directories and files.
+**Me** uses [Jekyll](http://jekyllrb.com) - a static website generator.

+Jekyll lets you organize your site into concepts such as data, content, style, and layout.
+Jekyll defines conventions that dictate how to name the files and directories.
 Jekyll's build process will combine everything and produce a website ready to be published.

-Me follows standard Jekyll conventions but takes a disciplined approach to how content is defined.
-Data is extracted from content and stored in [YAML data files](#data).
-[Content](#content) is written in Markdown, uses the data provided by the data files, and is kept free of layout.
+**Me** follows standard Jekyll conventions but takes a disciplined approach to how content is defined.
+[Data](#data) is extracted from content and stored separately in YAML data files.
+[Content](#content) is written in Markdown, it uses the data provided by the data files, and is kept free of layout.

-The files that render the content, such as [Layouts](#layout), [Includes](#include), and [Plugins](#plugins), are just regular Jekyll concepts.

 ## Data

+Data is defined in YAML files with a `.yml` extension.
+Data files are designed to be consumed by machines (software), but YAML is simple enough to be read and edited by humans.

+Each data file must have a corresponding [content file](#content) that displays the data, along with  additional content intended for humans.

-Data is stored in the [`_data`](_data) folder following Jekyll's Data Files convention.
-I'm not actually using the built-in Data Files functionality of Jekyll (see the [plugins](#plugins) section to learn how the data is used), but maybe I will later and I needed some place to put it.
+Data files are stored in the [`_data`](_data) folder, following Jekyll's Data Files convention.

-The data is stored in YAML files with a `.yml` extension.
-They must have a corresponding content file (see [views](#views)) that defines how the data will be displayed.
-The purpose of the YAML file is to extract out the data into a separate file instead of embedding it in the view.
-The data files are intended for machines (software) to read and provides power for things like processing the data, transforming it to formats that tools can consume, etc.

 The `_data` directory is essentially the database for the website.

+> Data is injected into the content files during the build process, therefore content files don't need to search for their data in the `site.data`  container.
+See the [plugins](#plugins) section to learn how the data is used.

 ### [`_data/db/`](_data/db)